ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/custom_ssl_cert.md

     Please ensure that the FQDN (DNS name) of the IP Fabric appliance is set as your custom certificate's `Subject Alternative Name`.
 Having the FQDN as the certificate's `Subject` or `Common Name` is not sufficient.

-1. Login to the IP Fabric appliance's CLI as `osadmin` and change to `root`:
+1. Log in to the IP Fabric appliance's CLI as `osadmin` and change to `root`:

   ```shell
   sudo su